Mental health is a misunderstood topic:

 - When you feel upset or afraid, you immediately criticize yourself for being weak and discount your pain as silly or trivial.

-- When you’re uncertain or confused, you compare yourself to others—as if shame will motivate you to figure things out.
+- When you’re uncertain or confused, you compare ourselves to others—as if shame will motivate you to figure things out.

 In other words, our default response to mistakes and pain is to be hard on ourselves.
 This is probably the result of a culture that insists that the only way to achieve success in life (and therefore happiness) is to be tough on yourself.

 But I see little evidence that being hard on yourself improves either your success or happiness in the long run.
 If anything, people who are successful probably got there despite their lack of self-compassion, not because of it.
 And even if they do find success, it’s often at the expense of genuine contentment and happiness.

 The antidote to the habit of being hard on yourself is self-compassion.